iglesias-g/iglesias-g.github.io/index.md

 ---

-I'm a Physical Oceanographer who is interested in flow--topography and air-sea interactions.
+I'm a Physical Oceanographer who is interested in flow--topography and air--sea interactions.
 One of my main interests is to understand how observed data can be reproduced using high-resolution models.

 I'm currently finishing my master's degree in Physical Oceanography at the University of Sao Paulo while